AbhishekNair050/Web-User-Analysis/README.md

 6. [Hypothesis Testing](#hypothesis-testing)
 7. [Linear Regression](#linear-regression)

-## Importing Libraries <a name="importing-libraries"></a>
+## 1. Importing Libraries <a name="importing-libraries"></a>
+In this section, we import the necessary Python libraries for data analysis, visualization, and statistical testing.
+Each library serves a specific purpose:
+- **NumPy:** Used for numerical computations and array operations.
+- **Pandas:** Used for data manipulation and analysis, especially for working with tabular data structures like DataFrames.
+- **Seaborn:** Built on top of Matplotlib, Seaborn provides high-level interface for drawing attractive and informative statistical graphics.
+- **Matplotlib:** A comprehensive library for creating static, interactive, and animated visualizations in Python.
+- **Tabulate:** Helps in printing nicely formatted tables from Python lists or Pandas DataFrames.
+- **Datetime:** Provides classes for manipulating dates and times.
-- Libraries such as NumPy, Pandas, Seaborn, and Matplotlib are imported for data manipulation, visualization, and statistical analysis.
+- **Scipy:** A library used for scientific computing and statistical analysis.
+- **Statsmodels:** Provides classes and functions for statistical models estimation and hypothesis testing.

-## Reading the DataFrame <a name="reading-the-dataframe"></a>
+## 2. Reading the DataFrame <a name="reading-the-dataframe"></a>
-- The dataset is read into a Pandas DataFrame.
+This section involves reading the dataset into a Pandas DataFrame.
+The DataFrame is a tabular data structure that allows for easy manipulation and analysis of data.

-## Data Processing <a name="data-processing"></a>
+## 3. Data Processing <a name="data-processing"></a>
-- Data processing steps include converting string columns to numeric, converting time strings to seconds, and handling missing values.
+Data processing steps involve cleaning and preparing the dataset for analysis.
+This may include converting string columns to numeric, handling missing values, and transforming data types.

-## EDA - Exploratory Data Analysis <a name="eda---exploratory-data-analysis"></a>
+## 4. EDA - Exploratory Data Analysis <a name="eda---exploratory-data-analysis"></a>
+Exploratory Data Analysis (EDA) is a critical step to understand the dataset's characteristics and uncover patterns, anomalies, or relationships within the data.
+Common tasks in EDA include:
+- Calculating summary statistics such as mean, median, and mode.
+- Visualizing distributions of variables using histograms, box plots, or density plots.
+- Examining relationships between variables through scatter plots, pair plots, or correlation matrices.
-- Exploratory data analysis includes examining data distributions, calculating summary statistics, checking for missing values, and visualizing trends over time and across different metrics.
+- Investigating trends over time or across different categories using line plots or bar plots.

-## Visualization <a name="visualization"></a>
+## 5. Visualization <a name="visualization"></a>
-- Visualizations are created to better understand trends, distributions, and relationships between variables in the dataset.
+Visualization plays a crucial role in understanding complex data and communicating insights effectively.
+This section creates various visualizations to illustrate trends, distributions, and relationships present in the dataset.

-## Hypothesis Testing <a name="hypothesis-testing"></a>
+## 6. Hypothesis Testing <a name="hypothesis-testing"></a>
-- Several hypotheses are tested using statistical methods such as t-tests, chi-square tests, normality tests, and correlation tests.
+Hypothesis testing is used to make inferences about population parameters based on sample data.
+This section formulates null and alternative hypotheses and applies statistical tests to evaluate their validity.
+Common hypothesis tests include t-tests, chi-square tests, normality tests, and correlation tests.

-## Linear Regression <a name="linear-regression"></a>
+## 7. Linear Regression <a name="linear-regression"></a>
-- Linear regression models are built to predict revenue based on various predictor variables such as transactions, quantity sold, pageviews, sessions, new users, and users.
-Model performance and significance of predictor variables are evaluated.
+Linear regression is a statistical technique used to model the relationship between a dependent variable and one or more independent variables.
+In this section, linear regression models are built to predict revenue based on predictor variables such as transactions, quantity sold, pageviews, sessions, new users, and users.
+Model performance and significance of predictor variables are assessed using regression summary statistics.

 ## Conclusion
 This analysis provides insights into web user behavior and factors influencing revenue generation.
 It can be used to optimize marketing strategies, improve website usability, and drive business growth.